Corporate Social Responsibility

 - understand the concept of CSR, its origin, its substantive content, its legal dimensions and the relevance of the concept for the debate on globalization and law.

-- understand and critically analyse national regulation of companies through company, tort and contract law in relation to their social responsibility.
+- understand and critically analyse national laws applicable to companies, specifically company, tort, and contract law, in relation to the social responsibility.

 - understand and critically analyse the impact of private international law on the legal regulation of companies.

-- understand the shift in corporate organization towards globally operating corporate groups, supply-chains and value chains and the related changes for corporate liability in tort and contract law.
+- understand the shift in corporate organization towards globally operating corporate groups, supply-chains and value chains and the related changes for corporate liability in human rights, tort and contract law.

 - understand the different regulatory techniques currently employed in law to foster corporate adoption of CSR, such as reporting and due diligence laws, and further access to remedy for those affected by corporate human rights violations.

-- understand and critically analyse the international legal dimension of CSR, in particular the role and place of companies in international law, the regulation of business responsibility for human rights and societal interests in international soft and hard law.
+- understand and critically analyse the international legal dimension of CSR, in particular the role and place of companies in international law, the regulation of business responsibility for human rights (business and human rights) and sustainability in international soft and hard law.

 - understand the relation between national and international law-making regarding the social responsibility of corporations and the interaction between law-making and enforcement on an international and national level.